Applicable law

 Application form

-Application is made by way of written notification, which together with the relevant documentation detailed below should be scanned and submitted electronically to [email protected].
+Applications are made by way of written notification which, together with the relevant documentation detailed below should be scanned and submitted electronically to [email protected].

 Documentation

-Signed, certified copies of amended or supplemental scheme particulars, or comparable document and any new agreements related to the addition of the class, sub-fund or cell and should be scanned and submitted electronically to [email protected] .
+Signed, certified copies of amended or supplemental scheme particulars, (or comparable document), and any new agreements related to the addition of a class, sub-fund, or cell and should be scanned and submitted electronically to [email protected] .

 Application fee